MexUK/Essentials/README.md

 3. Download the server files from this URL: https://gtaconnected.com/downloads/

-4. Open the downloaded zip and extract the following 4 files into your Essentials-main folder:
+4. Open the downloaded zip and extract the following 4 files into your Essentials-main folder:<br/>
-Server.exe
+Server.exe<br/>
-mozglue_x86.dll
+mozglue_x86.dll<br/>
-mozjs-52_x86.dll
+mozjs-52_x86.dll<br/>
 nspr4_x86.dll

 ##### Creating a Level 10 Admin Account

-Note: In this resource, accounts are the same for all games, but admin levels are per game.
+Note: In this resource, accounts are the same for all games, but admin levels are per game.<br/>
 Note: This stage only needs to occur once.

 1. Start the server, by running Server.exe.